Interfacial/Surface Tension (thermo.interface)¶

 CSP method documented in

-.
-Second most popular estimation method; from 1995.- PITZER:
+Sastri_Rao.
+Second most popular estimation method; from 1995.- PITZER_SIGMA:

 CSP method documented in